tazeb6531/NewGetTest/README.md

 # NewGetTest
 Training
-This is my first traing.
+This is my first training.